fontello/fontello/support/font-templates/README.txt

 Attention for server setup
 --------------------------

-You MUST setup server to reply with proper `mime-types` for font files.
-In other case, some browsers will fail to show fonts.
+You MUST setup server to reply with proper `mime-types` for font files - otherwise some browsers will fail to show fonts.

 Usually, `apache` already has necessary settings, but `nginx` and other webservers should be tuned.
-Here is list of mime types for our file extentions:
+Here is list of mime types for our file extensions:

 - `application/vnd.ms-fontobject` - eot
 - `application/x-font-woff` - woff